Source | Network

 After configuration is complete, press

-to exit the menu configuration interface, and pressY
+Qto exit the menu configuration interface, and pressYto save the configuration.

 Generate Configuration File